hyurl/alar/api.md

 ```

 Creates a module proxy manually.
 This function is used under the hood of Alar
-frame work, however, if you want to create a module proxy that is outside the
+framework, however, if you want to create a module proxy outside the root proxy,
-root proxy, you can use this function to do so.
+you can use this function to do so.

 ## RpcOptions